Union Luxembourg: European competition

 Without having won a tie, Union won two matches against European opponents.
 The first came in 1970–71, against Turkish side Göztepe in the Cup Winners' Cup.
-Göztepe had won the first leg 5–0, but Union managed a 1–0 victory in the home leg (this was very limited revenge, as Göztepe had knocked Union out the previous year, too).
+Göztepe had won the first leg 5–0, but Union managed a 1–0 victory in the home leg (this was very limited revenge, as Göztepe had knocked Union out the previous year as well).
 Their second victory was over Bodø/Glimt of Norway, by one goal to nil, having losing the first leg 4–1.
 Union also managed draws against Botev Plovdiv and Djurgårdens IF in 1984–85 and 1989–90 respectively.